bamason2/ttc066-module/docs/notes/Section_6.md

 ## Useful Properties of State Space: Eigenstructure

 Right now it might seem rather a lot of work to produce models in state space form but the advantages go further than just being able to simulate them with just one Simulink block.
 This has huge benefits in designing control systems; for example you can find the model for a system with many controllable inputs and many measurable outputs.
-A single controller can then be designed to take all the measurements and control all the motors simultaneously.
+A single controller can then be designed to take all the measurements and control all the outputs simultaneously.

 Previously you have dealt with single input single output (SISO) systems with transfer functions based on laplace transforms;